Three students working together

 Program Logistics

-• Approximately 100 students, in teams of 3, will design and launch a new user-centric business, culminating in a spring demo (defense) day.
+• Approximately 100 students, in teams ranging from 1-5 participants, will design and launch a new user-centric venture, culminating in a semester 2 defense.

-• Second committee members will be provided, and students will submit their prospectus during the fall semester.
+• Second committee members will be provided, and students will submit their prospectus during their first semester in this thesis pathway.

-• Full commitment and participation is expected for both fall and spring of the academic year.
+• Full commitment and participation is expected for both 'Fall - Spring', or 'Spring - Fall' pathways.

-If you have any questions or concerns, please reach out to the Director of the W. P. Carey Center for Entrepreneurship, Jared Byrne jared.byrne@asu.edu.
+If you have any questions or concerns, please reach out to the Director of the W. P. Carey Center for Entrepreneurship, Jared Byrne.

 MGT 493 Honors Management Consulting (3 credits)